nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-Once we have prepared the XML files, we have to prepare Kotlin files that will handle [Rick and Morty API](https://rickandmortyapi.com/), we have to create an adapter that will manage the RecyclerView.
+Once we have prepared the XML files, we have to prepare Kotlin files that will handle [Rick and Morty API](https://rickandmortyapi.com/), and we have to create an adapter that will manage the RecyclerView.

 ### MainAdapter.kt